 - Church constituted mainly of gentiles

-- Paul, Silas, Timothy and Luke visited Philippe on second missionary journey around A.D.
-50 (Acts 16:12)
+- Paul, Silas, Timothy and Luke visited Philippe on their second missionary journey around A.D.
+50. (Acts 16:12)

 - Other religions were not allowed in the city, so Paul and Co. used to go out of the city to preach.
 (Acts 16:13-15)